Man completing best tax efficient investing review on laptop

 3. Enterprise Investment Scheme (EIS)

-While the scheme has undergone a number of changes over the years its core goal has remained and - with over £25 billion of funds raised for more 36,000 early-stage businesses - in this time has helped to provide a steady stream of growth capital to the businesses that require it the most.
+While the scheme has undergone a number of changes over the years its core goal has remained and - with over £34 billion of funds raised for more than 42,000 early-stage businesses - in this time has helped to provide a steady stream of growth capital to the businesses that require it the most.

-Though offering targeting higher money-on-money returns when compared to more mature alternatives due to their early stage nature, EIS investments are inherently higher risk for that very same reason.
+Though offering to target higher money-on-money returns when compared to more mature alternatives due to their early-stage nature, EIS investment opportunities are inherently higher risk for that very same reason.

 Access: Free Guide to the Enterprise Investment Scheme